Greek Island Ferry

 yourself on one island, booked in a hotel on the

-next, and no ferry to get there.
-But hey!
-You
+next, and no ferry to get between them.
+But

 for you hard-nosed troopers I can give